gazoodle/geckolib/README.md

 - Config change code could attempt to set result on a future that was already set leading to an unhandled exception that could result in the partial status update task being cancelled
+- Disconnected facades now cleared out of the system correctly
+- Added some more diagnostics to chase sporadic disconnects

 ## Done/Fixed in 0.4.4